 Travelers who are or may be at risk of DVT (e.g., previous DVT, PE, or other risk factors) should consult with their health care provider before making their travel plans.
 Individuals who are on warfarin-derived blood thinners (e.g., Coumadin) should have their blood-clotting test results checked prior to travel.
 Persons on newer oral anticoagulant agents (e.g., Pradaxa, Xarelto) should consult with their treating physician if any clotting issues have occurred in the previous months.

 Prevention of venous stasis (blood pooling in the legs) is the most important measure to follow in preventing DVTs.
 Travelers can help decrease their risk of DVT while traveling by observing the following precautions:

-- Wear comfortable, loose-fitting clothing when possible.
-Avoid clothing that binds at the knees (such as socks/stockings with strong elastic tops) or at the waist (such as pantyhose).
+- Wear comfortable, loose-fitting clothing that is not tight at the knees (e.g., socks/stockings with strong elastic tops) or waist (e.g., pantyhose).

-- When practical and safe, walk around in the aircraft cabin at least every hour.
-This is easiest if sitting in an aisle seat.
+- Get up and walk around the cabin hourly, if possible; this is easiest from an aisle seat.

 - Stand up and periodically stretch arms and legs.
 Many airlines now provide video presentations on stretching exercises during long flights.

-- Exercise leg and calf muscles frequently by flexing and extending the ankles and knees.
+- While seated, exercise leg and calf muscles frequently by flexing and extending the ankles and knees.

-- Avoid crossing legs as this may decrease blood circulation.
+- Avoid crossing legs, which may decrease blood circulation.

-- Use a footrest when possible to reduce the pressure on the back of the thighs from the seat.
-Alternatively, elevate feet on a briefcase, small bag, or pillow.
+- Use a footrest when possible to reduce the pressure on the back of the thighs or calves.